TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

 [UPDATE]
-### Just a Brief before we dive in full-fledged
+### Getting the fundamentals right, before we dive in:-

-We'll start off with provisioning a fully managed EKS cluster, using Terraform.
-Jenkins would be deployed on top of this cluster, as a containerised application.
-This means we're leveraging Kuberenetes ability to ensure Jenkins a highly available + scalable environment to run on.
---> AWS would manage the control plane,
+--> We'd start with provisioning a fully managed EKS cluster --> using terraform .
+This means we've got some predictability and consistency in our deployments --> We can bring up and tear down the stacks as and when needed

+--> Next, deploy Jenkins as a containerised application on top of the cluster

+#### Why did we deploy Jenkins on top of the EKS cluster, and not on a VM?

+--> We deployed Jenkins as a containerised application on top of the cluster, this simplifies deployment and management to a great extent.
+We wouldn't have to manage individual VMs, ther dependencies, the configurations, etc. Reducing the operational overhead , streamlining efficiency

+--> This makes our CI/CD pipeline resilient in the true sense of the term, How?
+We're ensuing Jenkins a fully scalable, highly available envrionment for continuous integration and deployment processes.
+We're leveraging K8s capabilities here:-

+A --> Kuberenetes scales Jenkins pods based on the the workload fluctuations

+B --> Kuberenetes automatically detects and replaces unhealthy Jenkins Pods --> This is the "self-healing" capabilities we had been talking about.

+C --> K8s ensures our application is always running by automatically restarting failed pods.

+D --> Container Orchestration.
+An implicit pointer.
+It would manage and schedule Jenkins containers

+Enumerating these all over again, --> K8s scales Jenkins Pods based on the load + K8s automatically detects and replaces unhealthy pods (self-healing) + Restarts failed pods (Ensuring high availability throughout).
+Thus, we're super-sure of a robust , highly available CI/CD pipeline.

+#### Why did we use Helm to deploy Jenkins on top of the cluster?

+Helm is a package manager

 ##  &rarr; Jenkins Setup & Tool Configuration_